 The day is long gone when you’d have to travel into a city centre to get your hands on good coffee and a delicious feed.
-Here are six cafes around Parramatta’s neighbourhoods that might just become your new local for a brew and some brunch.
+Here are five cafes around Parramatta’s neighbourhoods that might just become your new local for a brew and some brunch.

 Bells Road Social – Oatlands